Pupil Premium

 Dear Parents,

-If your child is in Reception, Year 1 or Year 2, you must still complete an application form for school to receive the Pupil Premium funding, even though your child receives Universal Free School Meals.
+If your child is in Reception, Year 1 or Year 2, you must still apply online for school to receive the Pupil Premium funding, even though your child receives Universal Free School Meals.

 Last year, our Pupil Premium funding meant that we could employ additional adults to support children’s learning and social/emotional needs.
 We can also provide your child with a FREE jumper, book bag and PE top from Kids Klobber.